Karen Ducey is a staff photojournalist at The Seattle Times.

-With over 20 years professional experience she has produced news, sports, feature, portraits and business assignments for print and online clients.
-She excels at meeting urgent deadlines, enterprising ideas, and dedicating time to long term projects.
-She has experience in all aspects of production, still or video, whether on location or in the studio.
+With over 20 years professional experience working both on staff and independently she has produced a wide array of assignments from breaking news to portraits to longform, investigative stories for print and online clients.
+She excels at meeting urgent deadlines, enterprising ideas, and seeking creative solutions to every assignment.
+Ducey has experience in all aspects of production, still or video, whether on location or in the studio.

 That year Ducey also directed a documentary short film, "When the Lights Go Out" screened at the Seattle International Film Festival.

 For almost a decade she worked as deckhand aboard commercial fishing boats in Alaska.
 Duties included at sea navigation and manual labor on deck for salmon, crab, black cod and halibut in Bristol Bay, the Bering Sea, Kodiak, Prince William Sound and Southeast Alaska.